NHCMbpppp/NHCM_System/README.md

 4.Make sure that you added then all to use.
 # Run
 (1.0-1.52):Run "System" and you can use all the functions in NHCM System.
-(1.6-~):Need app "Reminders" and run "Runner" to use all fuctions in NHCM System.
+(1.6-1.63):Need app "Reminders" and run "Runner" to use all fuctions in NHCM System.
+(1.64-~):Need app "Reminders" and run "Login" to use all functions in NHCM System.
 # Possible potential problems
 Cause some apple's fucking bug, Some shortcuts' saving may have problem.
 That's saved edit doesn't vaild!